nick-Sutton/NCSU-CSC-Course-Archive/Courses/CSC-116/CSC-116-CBE-Project/Project.md

 where $a_0, a_1, \ldots, a_{n-1}$ are the \(n\) input numbers provided by the user.
 The polynomial's coefficient input is stopped by the user entering a blank line.

-If the user enters a non-double value for a polynomial's coefficient, the program should print `Invalid input, please try again.`, and wait for additional coefficient input or a blank line.
+If the user enters a non-double value for a polynomial's coefficient, the program should print return an error, and wait for additional coefficient input or a blank line.

 After the blank line, the program will print the polynomial in the following format: